in-toto/specification/in-toto-spec.md

 operation.
 We assume that there will not be two colluding (or deceived) developers who jointly introduce a vulnerability.

+Further, in-toto's artifact integrity guarantee is based on bit-for-bit equivalence of artifact contents. in-toto does not record or verify any accompanying artifact metadata such as file permissions and timestamps.
+Verifying the integrity of such metadata and attributes is out of scope for in-toto.

 We also assume the project owner laid out the supply chain (using a supply chain layout as described in section 4.3) so that testing, code review, and verification into the software supply chain gives meaningful security and